-ENJOY OUR CULTURAL TOUR WITH STARTUP DISCOUNT — 42% OFF!
+ENJOY OUR CULTURAL TOUR WITH A STARTUP DISCOUNT — 55% OFF!

-This private tour is tailored for cruise ship passengers seeking the cultural essence of Mt.
-Fuji.
+This private tour is designed for cruise ship guests who want to experience the cultural heart of Mt.
+Fuji and Japan.

 “What if Mt.
 Fuji is hidden by clouds?”

-✅ Even unseen, you’ll feel its presence through shrine visits, a sake brewery, and cultural encounters.
+✅ Even unseen, you’ll feel its presence and learn about Japan through shrines, a sake brewery, and cultural encounters.

-Your guide will wait for you with a welcome paper with your name at the exit of CIQ terminal (building in front of the drop off area).
+Your guide will wait for you with a welcome paper with your name at the exit of drop-off area.

 For a full refund, cancel at least 24 hours before the scheduled departure time.